petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/managing-guest-user-entries.md

 ## Allowing Guest Submissions

-To allow guest user object entry submissions,

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)) &rarr; *Control Panel* &rarr; *Roles*.

 1. In the Regular Roles tab, click *Guest* &rarr; *Define Permissions*.

-1. Search for your object and click it to begin defining the guest user's permissions.
+1. Search for your object and select it to begin defining the guest user's permissions.

 1. Under Resource Permissions, grant at least the *Add Object Entry* permission.